appbaseio/Docs/src/datamodel.md

-#### Purpose
-Help people to understand how they can model their data in Appbase.

-#### Approach
-1. Explain how data is stored in Appbase, compare with different databases
-2. Explain how to store lists, and relationships in Appbase.
-While comparing with different databases
-3. A concrete example

-# The DOC

-This documentation is written step by step, skipping any part of it will make it difficult to understand the latter parts.

 Appbase is a Database-as-a-Service (DBaaS).
-This documentation requires prior understanding of databases.
-It is assumed that you have dealt with somekind of database earlier and you atleast know how to store/fetch data, and what different kind of relationships mean (One-to-One, One-to-Many, Many-to-Many).
-If not, [check this out](http://en.wikipedia.org/wiki/Database).
+It is best recommended that you have some prior understanding of databases.
+If you haven't dealt with somekind of database earlier, or you are unfamiliar with different kind of relationships mean (One-to-One, One-to-Many, Many-to-Many), please take a look at [this article](http://en.wikipedia.org/wiki/Database).

 All databases support the storing and fetching of data, what distinguishes one database type from another is the structure of the data they store and the means by which it can be retrieved.